Board of Governors Manual

 About – Transformative Health Technologies

-Responsible to manage processes related to ethics, animal care, and biosafety, manages the Responsible Conduct of Research inquiries and investigations as well as the Safeguarding Research Workplan.
+Responsible to manage processes related to ethics, animal care, and biosafety, manages the Responsible Conduct of Research inquiries and investigations, and has oversight on the Safeguarding Research portfolio.

 Additional Resources